Reactive Synthesis Without Regret: Variant III: plays word strategies

-The argument to show that \eve can ensure regret of $0$ if and only if $\Phi$ is satisfiable is straightforward.
 Assume the formula is indeed satisfiable.
-Assume, also, that \adam chooses $1 \le i \le n$ and spells $i \# i$.
-Since $\Phi$ is satisfiable there is a choice of values for $x_1,\ldots,x_m$ such that for each clause there must be at least one literal in the $i$-th clause which makes the clause true. \eve transitions, in the right sub-arena from $q_0$ to the corresponding value and when \adam plays $\#$ she chooses the correct truth value for the variable.
-Thus, the play reaches $\bot_1$ and, as $W = 1$ in $\Phi$ it follows that her regret is $0$.
-If \adam does not play as assumed then we know all plays in $\Gamma_\Phi$ reach $\bot_0$ and again her regret is $0$.
-Note that this strategy can be realized with a positional strategy by assigning to each $x_j$ the choice of truth value and choosing from $q_0$ any valid transition for all $1 \le i \le n$.
+We will argue that in this case Eve has a regret value that is strictly less than $r$. \begin{description} \item[If Adam chooses $1 \le i \le n$ and spells $i \# i$,] since we know $\Phi$ is satisfiable, there is a choice of values for $x_1,\ldots,x_m$ such that for each clause there must be at least one literal $\ell$ in the $i$-th clause which makes the clause true.
+Eve transitions into the right sub-arena.
+Then, from $q_0$, she transitions to the state corresponding to $\ell$ and when Adam plays $\#$ she chooses the correct truth value for the variable.
+Thus, the play reaches $\bot_r$ and has a value of $r$.
+Since all alternative plays have a value of at most $\nicefrac{3r}{2}$, we conclude that Eve has a regret of at most $\nicefrac{3r}{2} - r = \nicefrac{r}{2} < r$. \item[If Adam does not play $i \# i$, for some $i$,] then all plays will have value at most $r$ and at least $\nicefrac{r}{3}$.
+Thus, the regret of Eve will be at most $\nicefrac{2r}{3} < r$. \end{description} Note that the strategy for Eve can be realized with a positional strategy by assigning to each $x_j$ the choice of truth value and choosing from $q_0$ any valid transition for all $1 \le i \le n$.

-Conversely, if $\Phi$ is not satisfiable then for every valuation of variables $x_1,\ldots, x_m$ there is at least one clause which is not true.
-Given any positional strategy of \eve in $\Gamma_\Phi$ we can extract the corresponding valuation of the boolean variables.
-Now \adam chooses $1 \le i\le n$ such that the $i$-th clause is not satisfied by the assignment.
-The play will therefore end in $\bot_0$ while an alternative play in the left sub-arena will reach $\bot_1$.
-Hence the regret of \eve in the game is $1$.
+Conversely, if $\Phi$ is not satisfiable, for all valuations of the variables $x_1,\dots, x_m$ there is at least one clause which is not true.
+Given any positional strategy of Eve in $\Gamma_\Phi$, we can extract the corresponding valuation of the Boolean variables.
+Now, Adam chooses $1 \le i\le n$ such that the $i$-th clause is not satisfied by the assignment.
+The play will therefore end in $\bot_{\nicefrac{r}{3}}$ while an alternative play in the left sub-arena will reach $\top$.
+Hence the regret of Eve in the game is at least $\nicefrac{3r}{2} - \nicefrac{r}{3} = \nicefrac{7r}{6} > r$.

-To complete the proof we note that the above analysis is the same for payoff functions $\inffun$, $\linffun$, $\lsupfun$, and $\mpfun$.
-For $\supfun$ it suffices to change all the weights in the gadgets from $1$ to $0$.
+To complete the proof, we note that the above analysis works the same for all payoff functions except for $\inffun$.
+However, changing the weight of all $0$-weight transitions (except the one in the initial gadget) to $r$, allows us to repeat the exact same argument for $\inffun$. \end{proof}

-We observe that, once more, we can adapt the values of the loops in the sinks $\bot_1$ and $\bot_0$ to get the same result for the non-strict regret threshold problem. \end{proof}